 Sunrise Resort Apartments

 This guesthouse has a dozen or so apartments all inside a single block building in Yung Shue Wan.
 Neither the building nor the apartments are pretty, but they are clean and the location is perfect for exploring Lamma’s main village.
 All the units are studios but you do get a fridge and cooker and some of the apartments feature sea views.
-Prices on weekdays are as low as HK$400 but can be as much as double that at weekends and during holidays
+Prices on weekdays are low but can double on weekends and during holidays.

 Part of the attraction of Lamma Island is the lack of development, but that does mean that there are very few hotels to choose from.
 With the ferry ride from Hong Kong taking less than 30 minutes and a 24-hour service in place, it's worth considering just coming out on a day trip.